dappnode/DAppNodeDocs/docs/install.md

 # Install DAppNode

-Think of DAppNode as an operating system.
-In fact, it is; our savvy team has taken Debian and have super-powered it to be your gateway to access the decentralized web.
+DAppNode is an Operating System.
+Our team has taken Debian and super-powered it to be your gateway to access the decentralized web.

 While you can run DAppNode on a Virtual Private Server (VPS), we **highly encourage you to run DAppNode on your own physical server**.
 The intention of DAppNode is to create a strong network of decentralized servers.
-Running DAppNode on centralized virtual servers defeats the purpose. 😉That being said, we realize it may be easiest to get started and test the system on a VPS.
+Running DAppNode on (politically) centralized virtual servers defeats the purpose 😉.
+That being said, we realize it may be easiest to get started and test the system on a VPS.

 ---

-⚠️ **DAppNode is intended to be installed on a dedicated machine.
-Do not install DAppNode on your laptop**
+:warning: **DAppNode is intended to be installed on a dedicated machine.
+Do not install DAppNode on your laptop** :warning:

-⚠️ If you do so the installation will erase all its content.
-See details below
+:warning: If you do so the installation will erase all its content.
+See details below :warning:

 ---